detiuaveiro/iei/classes/class_01/01 exercises/exercises_00.md

 Let's install and remove a program using the **APT** package manager.

 1. First, synchronize your system's package list with the software repositories.
-This is a crucial first step.
     ```bash
     $ sudo apt update
     ```
-2. Search for a useful command-line tool called `htop`, an interactive process viewer.
+2. Search for a useful command-line tool called `htop`.
     ```bash
     $ apt search htop
     ```
-3. Now, install `htop` using `apt install`.
-You will need `sudo` for this.
+3. Now, install `htop`.
+You will need to confirm the installation when prompted.
     ```bash
     $ sudo apt install htop
     ```
-    Confirm the installation when prompted.
-4. Run the program you just installed\!
+4. Run the program you just installed.
+Press `q` to quit.
     ```bash
     $ htop
     ```
-    Explore the interface for a moment.
-You can press `q` to quit.
 5. Finally, clean up by removing the package from your system.
     ```bash
     $ sudo apt remove htop